chingu-voyages/soloproject-tier3-chinguweather/README.md

 **Reference**

-Please reach out in the Discord `#ask-cohort-n-code-questions` channel if you have ANY questions at all.
+Please reach out in the Discord `#community-chat` or `#coding-help` channel if you have ANY questions at all.
 We are more than happy to help.
 In addition, general instructions for all Pre-Work Projects can also be found in the Chingu Voyage Handbook (URL posted in the #read-me-first channel on Discord).